yiyuan1840/BuildingPortfolioEnergyAnalyst/README.md

 #### Python Code to Analyze Building Portfolio Energy Performance

 #### Code
-This tool is build on top of RC_BuildingSimulator by Architecture and Building Systems of the ETH Zürich https://github.com/architecture-building-systems/RC_BuildingSimulator using a simplified 5R-1C buiding simulation model.
+This tool is built on top of RC_BuildingSimulator by Architecture and Building Systems of the ETH Zürich https://github.com/architecture-building-systems/RC_BuildingSimulator using a simplified 5R-1C building simulation model.

 The *extractBldgInfo.py* script parses two files that kept building information from a GIS data source:
 * building_attributes.json